elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_api.md

 ## Establishing Relationships

 We generated a new migration for our `games` table above.
 But, we also want to form an association from our `players` table to our new `games` table.
-So we're going to create a new table called `gameplays` that will store a `game_id` as a reference to the `games` table, a `player_id` as a reference to the `players` table, and a `player_score` that will track a player's score for the current play through the game.
+We're going to create a new table called `gameplays` that will store a `game_id` as a reference to the `games` table, a `player_id` as a reference to the `players` table, and a `player_score` that will track a player's score for the current play through the game.

-Before we run our migration, let's take a look at the schema files for players and games.
+Let's take a look at the schema files for players and games.
 Then, we'll create a new schema for our gameplays.

-## Updating the Schemas

-First, open the `lib/platform/accounts/player.ex` file, and let's update our schema with the following:
+First, open the `lib/platform/accounts/player.ex` file, and update our schema with the following:

 ```elixir
 schema "players" do